 - Someone breaks into your apartment and steals your laptop, cell phone, or flat screen TV.

-- A repair person slips and falls in your apartment and decides to sue you for his injuries.
+- A visiting guest slips and falls in your apartment and decides to sue you for his injuries.

 Without insurance coverage, you'd be responsible for replacing your personal items even if their loss isn't your fault.
 The cost to replace your clothes, laptop, and furniture out of pocket may be substantial.